ooni/2022-04-websteps-illustrated/spec/ts-032-websteps-core.md

 The `new_endpoint_plans` algorithm honors the following flags:

 1. `EXCLUDE_BOGONS`: this flag tells the endpoint measurement planner to exclude bogons from the planning.
-We only use this flag in the TH for apparent reasons.
+We only use this flag in the TH for obvious reasons.

 2. `ONLY_HTTP3`: this flag tells the endpoint planner to generate a plan for measuring HTTP3 endpoints only.
 The client uses this flag to measure the endpoints